 Wood dries out at different rates depending on the wood.
 So 9 months may not be long enough.
 It’s important to buy wood from a reputable source.
 We can provide you with logs as part of our installation.
 Just Ask!

-Starting a stove burning softwood will get the stove hot quicker and once the stove is up to temperature, putting on hard wood will give you a longer burn at a higher temperature.
+Starting a stove burning softwood (which is quicker growing and cheaper to buy) will get the stove hot quicker and once the stove is up to temperature, putting on hard wood (slower growing and more dense wood) will give you a longer burn at a higher temperature.

 Critically, avoid woods that are tantalised, pressure treated, painted and varnished and never attempt to burn MDF, chip board or other man made woods.
 The resins in the wood can seriously affect the life expectancy of your stove and flue.

-Whether you’ve inherited a stove in a house you’ve bought or bought a stove and fitted it yourself or you’ve just not used a stove before, it’s so important to know how to use it correctly.
+Whether you’ve inherited a stove in a house you’ve moved into, bought a stove and fitted it yourself or you’ve just not used a stove before, it’s so important to know how to use it correctly.
 Failure to use a stove correctly will not only affect the performance, longevity and heat output of the stove but can also be very dangerous.

 Not enough air going into the stove will not heat the stove hot enough and can result in creosote build up in the stove and flue.
 This can lead to a chimney fire.
 It will also make the glass go dirty.
 You can also get smoke entering the room if the flue is not hot enough.
 A chimney needs to be warm in order to drawer the smoke away.
 If you allow the chimney to cool, the smoke will more than likely drop down the chimney and enter the room.
 THIS IS EXTREMELY HARMFUL TO YOU AND YOUR FAMILY.